gardenlinux/gardenlinux/README.md

 </p>
 <hr />

-Garden Linux is a [Debian](https://debian.org) derivat that aims to provide a small, autitable linux image for most Cloud Providers and Bare Metal.
+Garden Linux is a [Debian](https://debian.org) deriviate that aims to provide a small, auditable linux image for most Cloud Providers and Bare Metal.

 ## Features:
 - easy to use build System for images